frslabs/octus-ios/README.md

   | ScanMode.MRTD.rawValue | Scans the document in MRZ mode  |
   | ScanMode.CROP.rawValue | Scans the document in Crop mode  |

-  Note: ScanMode.OCR is supported iOS version >= 13.0
+  Note: ScanMode.OCR is only supported from iOS version 13 and above.
+For versions below this, please use our APIs.

 - `scanner.documentSide = 1 (or 2)` ***(Required)***